 We will take a look at the odds, a brief guide to betting on boxing, and where the best fight odds are located.

-The next major fight is between Anthony Joshua and Kubrat Pulev.
-For now, the event scheduled for June 20 has been canceled, with organizers scrambling to find a new date and venue for a rescheduled bout.
+The next major fight is between Anthony Joshua and Tyson Fury.
+For now, the event hasn't got a scheduled date, with organizers scrambling to find a date and venue for the bout.
 We display the latest odds below.
-Last updated on June 3, 2020.
+Last updated on September 16, 2020:

 |Mike Tyson potential fights odds|